rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ### Exercises:

+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-graphql/node-apollo-boost-github-graphql-api/tree/a5b1ce61a3dae3ead1b9795f5bf6e0d090c5d24f" %}}
 * Explore GitHub's GraphQL API
   * Extend the `repositories` list field by querying an ordered list of repositories which is ordered by the number of stargazers
 * Extract the content of a repository `node` to a GraphQL a reusable fragment